Decluttering When You Don’t See Eye to Eye: 5 Ways to Find Common Ground

 Start with an open and honest conversation.
 Let your partner know how living in a cluttered space affects you, whether it’s causing stress, taking extra time to clean, or leaving less room for the things you both enjoy.

 Keep the focus on how decluttering can benefit you both, rather than criticising their habits.
-A positive approach, such as “Imagine how relaxing the lounge could feel with a bit more space”, is far more effective than frustration or blame.
+A positive approach, like “Imagine how relaxing the lounge could feel with a bit more space”, is far more effective than frustration or blame.

 Sometimes actions speak louder than words.
 Begin by decluttering your own belongings first.

-When your partner sees the difference it makes with more space, less stress, and a visibly calmer atmosphere, they may start to feel inspired to do the same.
-It’s common for people to go from resistant to motivated once they see the benefits firsthand.
+When your partner sees the difference it makes, more space, less stress, and a visibly calmer atmosphere, they may start to feel inspired to do the same.
+It’s common for people to go from resistance to motivation once they see the benefits firsthand.

 3. Be Compassionate and Patient

 Decluttering can be surprisingly emotional.
-For some, letting go of possessions feels like losing a piece of history or a sense of security.
+For some, letting go of possessions feels like losing a piece of history or security.

 Start small and go slowly.
 Tackle non-sentimental items first, like kitchen gadgets, old clothes, or paperwork, before moving on to things with personal meaning.
 Decluttering is a skill that gets easier with time and practice, so celebrate small wins along the way.